alasca-association/tarook/docs/src/managed-services/rook/upgrades.md

 2. Determine which rook version is currently deployed.
 It should be the currently configured rook version in your managed-k8s cluster configuration file.
-To be sure you can check the actual deployed version with the following commands:
+To be sure, you can check the actual deployed version with the following commands:
     ```shell
     # Determine the actual rook-ceph-operator Pod name